-17. References are avoided within specifications which have the effect of favouring or eliminating any suppliers by specifying a particular material or a specific make.
+18. References are avoided within specifications which have the effect of favouring or eliminating any suppliers by specifying a particular material or a specific make.

-£25,000 that describes the Councils re- including the considerations re- The manager is responsible for ensuring a specification is created that describes the Councils requirements in sufficient detail including the considerations required in Legal obligations and Council policy objectives, to enable the submission of equal and transparent competitive bids. b.
-Over £25,000 The manager must consult the SPT to ensure a specification is created that describes the Councils requirements in sufficient detail including the considerations required in Legal obligations and Council policy objectives, to enable the submission of equal and transparent competitive bids.
+a.
+Under £30,000 The manager is responsible for ensuring a specification is created that describes the Councils requirements in sufficient detail including the considerations required in Legal obligations and Council policy objectives, to enable the submission of equal and transparent competitive bids. b.
+Over £30,000 The manager must consult the SPT to ensure a specification is created that describes the Councils requirements in sufficient detail including the considerations required in Legal obligations and Council policy objectives, to enable the submission of equal and transparent competitive bids.